 Also in 1870 a Baptist Church for white Baptists was organized.
 It was called the First Baptist Church of Kirkwood, Missouri.
 At first services were held in the home of Dr. B. F. Edwards.
 Once the Reverend John R. Downer arrived as their pastor, the Presbyterians granted the use of their church on Sunday afternoons for Baptist services.
 Not wanting to take advantage, the Baptists rented space from Dr. John Pitman on Webster Avenue adjacent to the Pacific Railroad tracks; and services were conducted there beginning January 1, 1871.
 Official recognition by the Baptist Churches of St. Louis City and County was given in April of 1871.
 However, financial troubles plagued the congregation off and on throughout this period.
 Finally, the congregation was able to erect a brick church on the corner of Webster (Kirkwood Road) and Washington Avenue in 1874.
-In 1887 a mission Sunday School was organized in

-South Kirkwood, and a building was acquired for these purposes.
+In 1887 a mission Sunday School was organized in South Kirkwood, and a building was acquired for these purposes.
 In 1896 a new frame church was constructed to replace the earlier brick church (no longer extant).

 Another denomination which organized during this period in Kirkwood was the Lutherans.
 In 1865 Peter Bopp, Sr. moved his family to Kirkwood.
 At first, the family made the difficult trip to attend Lutheran services at St. Paul's Lutheran Church in Des Peres.
-Finally, Mr. Bopp decided to erect a little frame church on Madison avenue slightly west of Webster (now Kirkwood) with the help of his 3 sons -Henry, Peter, Jr. and Theodore.
+Finally, Mr. Bopp decided to erect a little frame church on Madison Avenue slightly west of Webster (now Kirkwood) with the help of his 3 sons - Henry, Peter, Jr. and Theodore.
 A 20' by 30' chapel was completed by February 10, 1874.
 The Lutherans in and around Kirkwood were invited to attend an organizational meeting in the new chapel on April 12, 1874.
-They called themselves the Concordia Lutheran Church in Kirkwood.
+The called themselves the Concordia Lutheran Church in Kirkwood.
 Early in 1875 the congregation purchased the chapel that Bopp had built.
 A 16' addition was added in 1883.
-In 1885 the congregation become a member of the Missouri Synod.
+In 1885 the congregation became a member of the Missouri Synod.
 In 1888 they purchased the lot adjoining the church, and erected a 2 story house on it.
 The house was to serve as home for a full time pastor and as a school building.
+The house still exists in the area to be considered on the Phase 3 Survey.
 Until 1897 all services were conducted in German.
 At that time evening services began to be conducted in English.
-These buildings have been razed.
+The chapel has been razed.

-Two more churches were established in Kirkwood before the end of 19th century.
+Two more churches were established in Kirkwood before the end of the 19th century.
 Both of these were Baptist churches founded by black residents.
 One called the Second Baptist Church was organized in 1878.
 By 1880 the members had erected a frame church located on the corner of Taylor and Monroe Avenues (no longer extant).
 The other Baptist church was also organized by a number of black residents and took the name of Harrison Avenue Baptist Church.
-It was located outside of the boundaries of the original 40 blocks of the Village of Kirkwood at Harrison and Clinton Avenues; therefore, not researched during this Phase 1 Survey.
+It was located outside of the boundaries of the original 40 blocks of the Village of Kirkwood at Harrison and Clinton Avenues; therefore, not researched during the Phase 1 and 2 Surveys.